 Are a split system and a package unit the same?

 No. A split system has an indoor unit and an outdoor unit that work in tandem.
 A package unit contains everything in itself.
-Package units are usually used in apartments, condos, and commercial settings.
+Package units are usually used in apartments, condos, and settings.

 How can I make my system last longer without needing service?